wldyd920/Epsilon-Dropout/README.md

 2) Validation : Masks can be used purely for train purposes.
 (Possible to open all the nodes when test)

 For Last, there can be two different ways of choose masks when test:
 1) Open all the nodes : This is the same as original Dropout.
-(It makes possible to be adapted as Dropout)
+(Regularization)
 2) Random choose : This is similar to Evolutionary approach.
-(Perspective of search)
+(Search)

 Thank you.